Dense Continuous-Time Optical Flow from Events and Frames: Abstract

 \section{Abstract}

-We present a method for estimating dense continuous-time optical flow.
+We present a method for estimating dense continuous-time optical flow from event data.
 Traditional dense optical flow methods compute the pixel displacement between two images.
 Due to missing information, these approaches cannot recover the pixel trajectories in the blind time between two images.
-In this work, we show that it is possible to compute per-pixel, continuous-time optical flow by additionally using events from an event camera.
-Events provide temporally fine-grained information about movement in image space due to their asynchronous nature and microsecond response time.
-We leverage these benefits to predict pixel trajectories densely in continuous-time via parameterized \bez{} curves.
-To achieve this, we introduce multiple innovations to build a neural network with strong inductive biases for this task: First, we build multiple sequential correlation volumes in time using event data.
+In this work, we show that it is possible to compute per-pixel, continuous-time optical flow using events from an event camera.
+Events provide temporally fine-grained information about movement in pixel space due to their asynchronous nature and microsecond response time.
+We leverage these benefits to predict pixel trajectories densely in continuous time via parameterized \bez{} curves.
+To achieve this, we build a neural network with strong inductive biases for this task: First, we build multiple sequential correlation volumes in time using event data.
 Second, we use \bez{} curves to index these correlation volumes at multiple timestamps along the trajectory.
 Third, we use the retrieved correlation to update the \bez{} curve representations iteratively.
 Our method can optionally include image pairs to boost performance further.
-The proposed approach outperforms existing image-based and event-based methods by 11.5 \% lower EPE on DSEC-Flow.
-Finally, we introduce a novel synthetic dataset \simdset{} for pixel trajectory regression on which our method is currently the only successful approach. \keywords{Event Cameras, Optical Flow, Non-linear Flow}
+To the best of our knowledge, our model is the first method that can regress dense pixel trajectories from event data.
+To train and evaluate our model, we introduce a synthetic dataset (\simdset{}) that features moving objects and ground truth trajectories for every pixel.
+Our quantitative experiments not only suggest that our method successfully predicts pixel trajectories in continuous time but also that it is competitive in the traditional two-view pixel displacement metric on \simdset{} and DSEC-Flow.
+Open source code and datasets are released to the public.